Once upon a time I worked for a man who claims he saw an angel;

 in a dark room

-as he retold the tale to me and several others, I've never forgotten the feeling it gave me.
+As he retold the tale to me and several others, I've never forgotten the feeling it gave me.

 The Retelling: An Easter story for the believer, the non-believer, and everyone in between